arduino/summer-of-code/ideas.md

 * *Languages:* Python, C++
 * *Difficulty:* Medium/Advanced
-* *Note:* accepted students will be sent a free Portenta board.
+* *Note:* accepted students will be sent a free Portenta board (The Portenta boards will be ready for shipment approximately at the end of March 2020).

 ## Write JerryScript (JavaScript) examples and tools for Portenta